bjornsy/IMDbTop250-MovieWatchlistAPI/README.md

 In case the website is down, as part of the Entity Framework migration, movie data is seeded from a [pre-populated CSV file](src/MovieWatchlist.Api/Top250MoviesSeed.csv).
 This file can be updated by the separate [Top250Scraper console application](Top250Scraper/Program.cs) if desired.

-Within the `GET Movies` endpoint, if the cache is empty the [Top250InfoService](src/MovieWatchlist.Api/Services/Top250InfoService.cs) will scrape the list of movies from the page of the current day, then [Top250MoviesDatabaseUpdateService](src/MovieWatchlist.Api/Services/Top250MoviesDatabaseUpdateService.cs) will update the table in the database.
+Within the `GET Movies` endpoint, the [Top250InfoService](src/MovieWatchlist.Api/Services/Top250InfoService.cs) will scrape the list of movies from the page of the current day, then [Top250MoviesDatabaseUpdateService](src/MovieWatchlist.Api/Services/Top250MoviesDatabaseUpdateService.cs) will update the table in the database.

+There is a distributed Redis output cache in place, using a container and the [.NET built-in support](https://learn.microsoft.com/en-us/aspnet/core/performance/caching/output?view=aspnetcore-8.0#redis-cache).

 ![sequence diagram](/docs/Top250MoviesSequenceDiagram_PlantText.png)